kzokv/automation-aaa/README.md

 #### Test Account Management Across Machines

 Test accounts are managed using **hostname-based filtering**, which is **machine-level**.
-Since EAB tests use sharding with one worker per machine, each machine has a single worker that uses the machine's hostname for account filtering.
+Since SAB tests use sharding with one worker per machine, each machine has a single worker that uses the machine's hostname for account filtering.

 **Important Concepts:**
 - **Hostname**: Extracted from the machine's OS hostname (e.g., VM-01, VM-02)
 - **Shard**: A subset of tests assigned to a specific machine
-- **Worker**: Single worker per machine (workers: 1 is required for EAB)
+- **Worker**: Single worker per machine (workers: 1 is required for SAB)
 - **Account Filter**: Based on machine hostname, extracted as last 2 digits (e.g., "%01%" for VM-01)

 ```